Miss Universe 1979

 Miss Universe 1979 was the 28th Miss Universe pageant, held at the Perth Entertainment Centre in Perth, Australia, on 20 July 1979.
+It was the first time in the pageant's history that the event was held in Australia.

-Margaret Gardiner of South Africa crowned her successor Maritza Sayalero of Venezuela.
-This marks as the first time a woman from Venezuela won the pageant.
+At the conclusion of the event, Margaret Gardiner of South Africa crowned her successor Maritza Sayalero of Venezuela as Miss Universe 1979.
+This is first victory of Venezuela in the pageant's history.